dfeneyrou/palanteer/README.md

 ## Requirements

-Full installation of Palanteer requires:
+Palanteer is lean, its full installation requires only usual components:
   - a C++14+ compiler (gcc, clang or MSVC) in Windows 10 or Linux 64 bits for the viewer and scripting module
   - a C++11+ compiler (tested with gcc, clang and MSVC) 32 or 64 bits for the C++ instrumentation library
-  - CPython 3.7+  with setuptools package
+  - CPython 3.7+
   - OpenGL 3.3+

+In particular, the C++ single-header instrumentation library requires only C++11 or above.

-See [here](https://dfeneyrou.github.io/palanteer/index.html#requirements) for detailed requirements per component.
+See [here](https://dfeneyrou.github.io/palanteer/index.html#requirements) for more details on the requirements per component.

 Other dependencies are snapshotted inside this repository, so for information only: